Leonardini/rgwas/README.md

     install.packages("devtools")

-    Whether you have it installed or not, start R and run the command
+    Once installed (or if you already have it), start R and run the command

-    library("devtools")
+    library(devtools)

 2)  If you do not already have CPLEX Optimisation Studio installed, please install it by following the instructions on the IBM website: